aws-controllers-k8s/community/docs/design/proposals/ackctl/adopt-by-tags.md

 `ack-chart` is re-tagged, the job regenerates and validates, and the resource shows up in `list adoptable` in the next CLI release.
 Work is only needed when a resource lands in `unsupported` for a reason an override could fix (§4.1).

+---

+## 6. Testing

+Three layers, split by what they can prove.

+**Hermetic (no AWS).** A round-trip validator fills every placeholder in each ARN template with a unique sentinel, re-parses the synthetic ARN, and asserts each key recovers its own sentinel.
+That catches an unbound key, a malformed type filter and a miscounted ARN header, but *not* a key bound to the wrong placeholder — the expected values come from the same bindings under test, so swapping two of them still passes.
+The independent check is the ACK key's own name, applied by the same `naming` package the generator uses to choose bindings, plus real-ARN cases for the hierarchical kinds.
+Generator tests parse controller `resource.go` fixtures directly, since `PopulateResourceFromAnnotation` is the adoption contract.

+**Integration, read-only (real AWS).** A sweep asks whether each filter returns anything, which finds only malformed filters.
+A cross-check does better: it queries the bare service filter, attributes each returned ARN to the kind whose template matches it, and requires that kind's own filter to return it too.
+When it does not, the filter is proven wrong, because the resource demonstrably exists and is demonstrably indexed.
+That is what caught both filter bugs above.
+Both are lower bounds — a kind with no resources in the probed account stays unproven.

+**Integration, mutating (real AWS).** Creates real resources, runs the built binary against them, and checks the emitted manifests against what the AWS create APIs reported.
+The oracle is the create response, never the resolver, and the manifest is re-parsed into a struct declared in the test so the assertions cannot agree with the code under test by construction.
+Fixtures cover ARN *shapes* rather than services: an empty ARN envelope (`s3:Bucket`), an ARN-primary resource that skips template matching (`sns:Topic`), and a nested multi-key template whose AWS namespace differs from the ACK service name (`apigatewayv2:Stage`).
+All are free of charge; each is named and tagged with a run-unique value, and teardown deletes only identifiers captured at creation, so concurrent runs cannot see each other's resources.

+**E2E, cluster (proposed).** Bootstrap, adopt, `kubectl create`, wait for `ACK.ResourceSynced`, tear down with `deletion-policy: retain`.
+Not built.

+Every layer runs as a prow presubmit in `test-infra`.
+The AWS-touching jobs are optional for now: `GetResources` throttles per account and its index is eventually consistent, so a flaky required check would train reviewers to ignore it.

+---

+## 7. Known limitations

+- **"Adoptable" is only partly a measurement.** It means the kind's ARN can be decomposed; whether `GetResources` returns the kind is a separate question AWS answers only indirectly (§4.2).
+A filter is known good once it has returned a resource — 31 so far, in one account and one region.
+The rest are unproven, not disproven, and the proven set is a union across runs.
+- **Double adoption outside this CLI.** Identity-derived names stop `ack` from adopting a resource twice, but a hand-written CR for the same resource under a different name is not detected.
+A sound fix belongs in the ACK runtime as a cross-CR ownership guard.
+- **12 kinds need a `Describe` fallback.** Their identifier is simply absent from the ARN, so no template can recover it.
+- **Single region per run.** `GetResources` is regional, so adopting across regions means one run per region.
+Output concatenates safely because names include the ARN digest.
+- **Catalog correctness rests on name matching.** A binding is judged correct by whether the ACK key and the ARN placeholder agree after normalization.
+That is a strong signal and it caught five real errors, but it is a heuristic, and the hermetic tests share its implementation rather than providing a second opinion.